How It Works

 Automated alerts → Slack, PagerDuty, or any webhook

 Your monitoring system emails an alert address.
-Conduit forwards the email as a JSON POST to your incident platform in milliseconds — no polling, no IMAP.
+Conduit forwards the email as a JSON POST to your incident platform in milliseconds, with no polling or IMAP.

 Form submissions without a backend